Cigerxwîn: Biography

-Cigerxwîn's real name was Sheikhmous Hasan.
-His pen name, Cigerxwîn, means "bleeding liver" in the Kurdish language.
-He was born to a Yazidi mother in the Kurdish village of Hesar close to the city of Batman, Ottoman Empire.
+Cigerxwîn's real name was Şêxmûs Hesen.
+His pen name, Cigerxwîn, means "Bleeding Liver" in the Kurdish language.
+He was born in the Kurdish village of Hesar, close to the city of Batman, Ottoman Empire.
 The year of his birth is known, but no documentation exists to indicate the day and month.
-In 1914, at the beginning of World War I, his family became refugees and fled to Amude near the city of Qamishli in present-day north-eastern Syria.
+In 1914, at the beginning of World War I, his family became refugees and fled to Amuda near the city of Qamishli in present-day north-eastern Syria.

 Cigerxwîn studied theology and became a cleric in 1921.
-He and his compatriots established a Kurdish association in Amude.
+He and his compatriots established a Kurdish association in Amuda.
 In 1946 he moved to Qamishli and became involved in politics.
 In the same year, he became the secretary of "Civata Azadî û Yekîtiya Kurd" (Kurdish Freedom and Union Front).
 In 1948 he joined the Communist Party of Syria and became the Party's candidate for the Syrian Parliament in 1954.
 He left the Communist Party in 1957 to create the "Azadî" (Freedom) organization.
-After a period of time, this new party was united with the Kurdish Democratic Party of Syria.
+After some time, this new party was united with the Kurdish Democratic Party of Syria.